THE GREATEST GIFT YOU CAN GIVE TO ANY HUMAN BEING IS SELF-RELIANCE AND DIGNITY

-The Hunger Project’s Epicentre Strategy mobilises clusters of rural villages into “epicentres,” which band together 5,000-15,000 people to carry out community-led integrated strategies to meet basic needs and become authors of their own development.
+The Hunger Project’s Epicentre Strategy unites 5,000 to 15,000 people in a cluster of villages to create an “epicentre,” or a dynamic centre where communities are mobilised for action to carry out community-led integrated strategies to meet basic needs and become authors of their own development.

 Our holistic, gender-focused strategy takes rural communities on a path to sustainable self-reliance.
 It was created in Africa by Africans and continues to address the multi-faceted causes of hunger & poverty across the continent.

 So far, 1.4 million people across Africa have been reached through our unique epicentre strategy.
 More than 500,000 people in 31 epicentres have moved from aid-dependancy to self-reliance.

 Progress is tracked against agreed and verifiable targets using quantitative and qualitative data.

 When an Epicentre community reaches self-reliance they no longer need the support of The Hunger Project or the funding of Investors.
 They are now managing their own future and The Hunger Project begins to exit.